ceciliacasarella/bertopic_modeling/README.md

 The steps chosen in the context of this work were:
   1. Google’s Universal Sentence Encoder (USE), first published by Cer et al in 2018, which is a popular sentence embedding model that performs well on sentence semantic similarity tasks within one language or multiple languages.
 Its multilingual version was trained on italian corpus.
   2. UMAP for reducing deìimensionality of embeddings.
-  3. HDBSCAN as density-based algorithm and it doed not require specifying the number of clusters upfront is indifferent to cluster shape.
+  3. HDBSCAN as density-based algorithm which does not require specifying the number of clusters upfront and it is effective in discovering arbitrarily-shaped clusters.
   4. CountVectorizer
   5. KeyBERTInspired representation model which performs fine-tuning based on the semantic relationship between keywords/keyphrases and the set of documents in each topic.